-The purpose of the Midwest High School Hockey League (MHSHL) is to provide organized hockey for high school students.
+The purpose of the Midwest High School Hockey League (MHSHL) Junior Varsity division is to emphasize hockey skill development that will prepare players for Varsity competition.
 The League will aspire to the following slogan: "Competitive high school hockey scoring big on family and academic values."